Diljit Dosanjh: 2020–present: Global crossover

 In 2025, Dosanjh debuted at the Met Gala, embodying his Punjabi heritage with a custom Maharaja ensemble featuring an ivory turban, gold embroidery, a cape, jewellery, and a ceremonial sword.
 This appearance at the Superfine: Tailoring Black Style themed event highlighted Indian culture alongside fellow Bollywood attendees like Shah Rukh Khan, Kiara Advani, and Priyanka Chopra.
 According to a Vogue poll, he was voted the best dressed celebrity.
 The same year, he played the titular character in the poorly received ZEE5 release Detective Sherdil.
 Around that time, Dosanjh became involved in a controversy regarding the inclusion of Pakistani actress Hania Aamir in his next film Sardaarji 3, following the Pahalgam attack.
 Dosanjh chose not to release the film in India, opting instead for a release in Pakistan and other territories.
 This decision led to increased backlash.
 Despite the controversy, Sardaarji 3 became a commercial success upon its release.

-Dosanjh will reunite with director Anurag Singh for Border 2, the sequel to Border (1997).
-It has been confirmed that he will appear in the sequel No Entry 2 of 2005 film No Entry.
+He also released his fifteenth studio album, AURA, on 15 October 2025.